alonrolnik/VT/README.md

 2. **Backend**
    - **API Gateway:** Manages incoming requests, routes them to the appropriate services, and provides API access for third-party integrations.
-   - **File Processing Service:** Handles file uploads, runs virus scans, and extracts metadata.
+   - **File Processing and API Service:** Handles file uploads and API, distributing the work to the scanners.
+   - **Scanners:** Linux/Microsoft Containers that scan the files, upload them to the object store, and save the scan metadata results to the DB.
    - **Task Queue:** Uses Celery with RabbitMQ to manage and distribute file scanning tasks.
    - **Result Storage Service:** Stores scan results and metadata in a scalable database.
-   - **Statistics Service:** Tracks system metrics, user activity, and scan statistics, eg Grafana cloud.
+   - **Statistics Service:** Using Grafana cloud as a holistic solution, tracks system metrics, user activity, and scan statistics.

 3. **Data Storage**
    - **Metadata Storage:** SQL database (e.g., PostgreSQL) for storing structured data like scan results, user data, and scan history.